StackVista/stackstate-docs/setup/agent/linux.md

 ### Install

-StackState Agent V2 is installed using an install script.
+Rancher Observability Agent V2 is installed using an install script.

 * [Online install](linux.md#online-install) - If you have access to the internet on the machine where the Agent will be installed.
 * [Offline install](linux.md#offline-install) - If you **don't** have access to the internet on the machine where the Agent will be installed.